Christopher Kipyego: Later career

 In 2017, Kipyego won the Mazatlan Gran Pacifico Half Marathon.
-In 2018, he won the 39th running of the Guiding León Marathon (Spanish: el Guiar Maratón de León) in 2:22:21.
+In 2018, he won the 39th running of the (Spanish: el Guiar Maratón de León) in 2:22:21.
 A month later, Kipyego was at the 2018 Detroit Free Press/Chemical Bank Marathon.
 In 30-degree weather, he clipped out the miles in an average of 5:23 minutes to win in 2:20:59, taking home $6,000.

 By 2019, Kipyego, who was now 45, was winning his age group (and masters) in races such as the Guadalajara Half Marathon, where he finished 16th overall in 1:13:11.
 In June 2019, he won his third consecutive masters' victory at Grandma's Marathon in 2:17:06, a few minutes behind overall winner Boniface Kongin.

 He returned to Detroit for the Detroit Free Press/TCF Bank Marathon on a morning with perfect weather.
 As the course crossed the Detroit River and doubled back downtown Detroit, he broke away from the others and pushed hard at the 20-mile-mark across the MacArthur Bridge to finish first in 2:18:59.

 The COVID-19 pandemic swept the globe in 2020, eliminating most chances for competitive runners to face off against each other.
 With travel restrictions and then race cancelations, Kipyego would not be back to Grandma's Marathon or to defend his Detroit title.